nyccyn/flexi-container/README.md

 `npm install --save flexi-container`

 ## Usage
-Firts thing we need to create a `Contract` for are service that the service will implement and the consumer will use:
+Firts thing we need to create a `Contract` for our service that the service will implement and the consumer will use:
 ```javascript
 // math-contract.js
 const Contract = require('flexi-container').Contract;